Gene Autry: Film career

-Autry served in the U. S. Air Force during World War II.
+Autry served in the U. S. Army Air Corps during World War II.
 Part of his military service included his broadcast of a radio show for one year; it involved music and true stories.
 Several decades ago on an early afternoon show featuring Republic westerns, one of Gene's sidekicks said that when Gene told Republic Pictures of his intentions to join the military during World War II, Republic threatened to promote Roy Rogers as "King of the Cowboys" in Gene's absence, which it did.
 Republic reissued old Autry westerns during the war years, to keep his name before the public.

 Autry's contract had been suspended for the duration of his military service, and he had tried to have it declared void after his discharge.
 The courts found in Republic's favor, and Autry returned to Republic after the war.
 He finished out his contract with four more features, with Autry now publicized as "King of the Singing Cowboys".

-In 1947 Autry left Republic for Columbia Pictures, which offered him his own production unit.
+In 1947, Autry left Republic for Columbia Pictures, which offered him his own production unit.
 He chose a new sidekick, Pat Buttram, recently returned from his World War II service.
 Buttram would co-star with Gene Autry in more than 40 films and in more than 100 episodes of Autry's television show.
 In 1951, Autry formed his own company (Flying A Productions) to make westerns under his own control, and Columbia continued to distribute them through 1953.